StrangeBeeCorp/docs/docs/thehive/administration/misp-integration/connect-a-misp-server.md

 <!-- md:permission `[admin] managePlatform` -->

-This topic provides step-by-step instructions for connecting a [MISP server](about-misp-integration.md) to TheHive.

-Use this procedure if you want to automatically retrieve filtered MISP events as alerts in TheHive or [manually export observables marked as indicators of compromise (IOCs) from cases to MISP](../../user-guides/analyst-corner/cases/export-a-case-to-misp.md).
+Connect a [MISP server](about-misp-integration.md) to TheHive to automatically retrieve filtered MISP events as alerts or [manually export observables marked as indicators of compromise (IOCs) from cases to MISP](../../user-guides/analyst-corner/cases/export-a-case-to-misp.md).

 By default, updates are automatically synchronized between TheHive and MISP.

-You can configure multiple MISP servers in TheHive.
+TheHive supports connecting multiple MISP servers with a paid license.

 To manually import a MISP event as a case in TheHive, refer to [Create a New Case](../../user-guides/analyst-corner/cases/create-a-new-case.md#create-a-case-from-a-misp-event).